The Giant Schnauzer is a larger, more powerful version of the Standard Schnauzer.

 Physical Traits of the Giant Schnauzer

 Giant Schnauzers have a rough, wiry outer coat.
-They also have the distinct Schnauzer whiskers, beard, and eyebrows.
+They also have distinct Schnauzer whiskers, beard, and eyebrows.

 They have black noses and oval-shaped, dark brown eyes.
 They may or may not have cropped ears.